Building Futures Through Wildlife-Friendly Honey

 The Women’s Beekeeping Initiative currently provides a sustainable income stream to more than 1,260 women across 75 groups in northern Tanzania.
 To date, 1,364 beehives have produced more than 11 tons of crude honey.

 "In the past, our job as women was to cook and give birth to our children, but now we are leaders in our community.
 This center shows that we have moved from struggle to success.
 We have earned the honor of being seen and able.
 Now we are earning income for our businesses by conserving the environment," said Neema Philip, a Women's Beekeeping Initiative member.

 The project also benefits vulnerable wildlife species like lions, leopards, and cheetahs.
 Under the Tanzanian Beekeeping Act, beehives must be hung at least seven kilometers from human settlements and farms.
 By hanging beehives in key wildlife habitats and corridors, the Women’s Beekeeping Initiative can protect the surrounding lands from tree cutting and cultivation.

-Women's Beekeeping Initiative members hang environmentally friendly beehives in the bush.
-(Photo: African People & Wildlife/Elvis Kisimir)
+Women's Beekeeping Initiative members hang an environmentally friendly beehive in the bush.
+(Photo: African People & Wildlife/Felipe Rodriguez)